rbrutherford3/Task-Master-Android/README.md

 ### `TaskDatabaseHelper.java`

-Provides mathods for interacting with the database using information from `TaskDatabaseContract` and data from `TaskViewModel`
+Provides methods for interacting with the database using information from `TaskDatabaseContract` and data from `TaskViewModel`

 ### `TaskViewModel.java`